Mike’s Mad Dog Mostaccioli

 If you don’t make the chili paste, sub in a different store bought chili paste, or even some tomato paste with additional seasonings like dried ancho powder or additional Cajun seasonings.
 You won’t achieve the exact same flavors, but it will still be delicious.
 It’s difficult to mess this one up.
 It’s also “Quick and Easy” because you don’t need the sauce to simmer long.
 Mix it up with cooked noodles, top with cheese, then bake for 10 minutes.
 Done!

 It’s difficult for me to describe the flavor other than DANG!
 YUM!
 Just a bit of cheese – not too much, you don’t want this drowning in cheese – the Ancho-Guajillo chili paste flavor, the smokiness and fatiness from the Italian sausage, the Cajun flair.
 It’s a powerful mixture that has been instantly added to my “Mike’s Favorites” list.
 Give it a try and let me know what you think.
 I think you’ll be adding it to your own favorites as well.

 - 1 tablespoon olive oil

-- 2 tablespoons Ancho-Guajillo Paste (sub in a different chili paste, or add tomato paste with another tablespoon of the Cajun seasonings – flavors won’t be exactly the same, but it will still be good!)
+- 2 tablespoons Ancho-Guajillo Chili Paste sub in a different chili paste, or add tomato paste with another tablespoon of the Cajun seasonings – flavors won’t be exactly the same, but it will still be good!